TIBCOSoftware/snappydata/docs/howto.md

 2 rows selected

+// ADD EXAMPLE TO LIST MEMBERS..
+MAYBE MORE ...
+WE DON'T YET HAVE A SNAPPY-SHELL REFERENCE

 ```

 <a id="howto-row"></a>
 ## How to Create Row Tables and Run Queries

-Row tables in SnappyData are laid out one row at a time in contiguous memory.
-Rows are typically accessed using keys and its location is determined by a hash function and thereofre fast for point lookups or updates.
+Each record in a Row table is managed in contiguous memory.
+And, hence, very optimized for very selective queries (e.g. key based point lookups ) or updates.
 A row table can either be replicated to all nodes or partitioned across nodes.
-It can be created by using DataFrame API or by using SQL.
+It can be created by using DataFrame API or using SQL.

 Refer to the [Row and column tables](./rowAndColumnTables/) documentation for complete list of attributes for row tables.